Severe Cognitive Impairment Definition for Living Benefits (Plain English)

 Want the full picture of term life with living benefits (chronic vs terminal)?
 Start here: https://www.careproinsurance.com/term-life-insurance-with-living-benefits

-Disclaimer: Educational information only.
+For general information only; consult appropriate professionals for legal, tax, or medical advice.
 Not medical, legal, or tax advice.
 Rider availability, definitions, limits, and claim requirements vary by policy and state.
 The issued contract controls.

 Frequently Asked Questions